Ghaterishi/90daysofDevopsBlogs/cll6f6p9n000t09la9djpdfmj.md

 The data in the volume is separate from the container, making it easier to manage and back up.

-### ⚒️Containerizing Django-app and mount volume in it:🗄️
+### ⚒️Containerized Django app and mount volume in it:🗄️

 * If you already have your code just make the Dockerfile and follow the below steps or else you can fork the simple Django-todo app using the following link,